 Be mindful if someone is monitoring your browsing history, they will be able to see the websites you have visited including this one.
 If safe to do so, use a computer or device that an abuser has not had access to, such as one at a library, a friend’s house, or an Internet cafe.
 Here are other ways to help increase online privacy and safety.

-If an abuser has access to your email account, he or she may be able to read your incoming and outgoing mail.
+If an abusive partner has or had access to your online accounts, they may be able to access your emails, your cloud, social media and more.
 To make your password more secure, consider changing it often and choose a password that would be difficult for someone that knows you well to guess.
 Use this resource on password security to learn more.

-If an abuser knows how to read your computer’s history of cache file (automatically saved web pages and graphics), he or she may be able to see information you have viewed on the Internet.
+If an abusive person knows how to read your computer’s history of cache file (automatically saved web pages and graphics), they may be able to see information you have viewed on the Internet.
 There is no way to delete all “footprints” of your internet and computer activity.
 Consider which sites you visit on the device, if it is not safe to stop using the device, be strategic about which sites you visit on the monitored or infected device.

 If your computer and internet activity is being monitored, abruptly changing your passwords or deleting your internet history might make the person monitoring you suspicious.
-Depending on your need, you may want to continue to use your computer for daily mundane tasks such as reading the news.
-More sensitive computer use, such as asking for help or planning to move, might be better saved for a computer an abuser doesn’t know about.
+Depending on your need, you may want to continue to use your computer for daily tasks such as reading the news.
+More sensitive device use, such as asking for help or planning to move, might be better saved for a device, an abuser has not had access to.

 To learn more about way to maintain privacy and safety on your device and online, visit techsafety.org.